Kinovarobotics/Kinova-Kortex3-Link6/readme.md

 + many helpers (e.g. serialize/deserialize, I/O functions)

-When using the Kortex API a developer will need to understand the Google Protocol Buffer feature set to maximize their efficiency.
+When using the KINOVA KORTEX 3™ API a developer will need to understand the Google Protocol Buffer feature set to maximize their efficiency.

 <a id="markdown-quick-start-howto-python" name="quick-start-howto-python"></a>